GSA/digitalgov.gov/content/posts/2014-03-28-plain-language-page-titles-more-important-than-ever.md

   - search engine optimization
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/03/DigitalGov-Search-screen-shot-600-x-485.jpg" alt="screen grab of DigitalGov Search in Google results page" %}
-Government Web pages are found mainly through search engines.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/03/DigitalGov-Search-screen-shot-600-x-485.jpg" alt="screen grab of DigitalGov Search in Google results page" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/03/DigitalGov-Search-screen-shot-600-x-485.jpg)Government Web pages are found mainly through search engines.
 Google recently [redesigned its search results page](http://www.fastcodesign.com/3027704/how-googles-redesigned-search-results-augur-a-more-beautiful-web) and there are quite a few small, but impactful, changes in this latest redesign.
 Specifically, it affects how page titles are displayed.

 Many experts now recommend even shorter page titles.
 Below are a couple of articles (plus tools) to see how the change may affect your page titles: